 With the evidence destroyed and the investigation dropped, the dark history of Galerías Pacífico never got much attention.

 The case reemerged in 1994 though, when Portuguese TV cameraman, Arturo Santana came to film a publicity spot for the shopping mall.
-He had previously testified that while working in Buenos Aires in 1976 he was hooded, handcuffed, kidnapped off the street and forced into a Ford Falcon (the favored car of the military regime) and taken to a dank basement somewhere downtown for five days.
+He had previously testified that while working in Buenos Aires in 1976 he was hooded, handcuffed, kidnapped off the street and forced into a Ford Falcon (the favored car of the military regime) and taken to a dank basement somewhere in downtown Buenos Aires for five days.

 Although he tried to repress the terrible memory, he recalled some details such as being incarcerated with a Spaniard, an Italian and an Argentine from Cordoba.